ninpei7114/galactic_bubble/README.md

 ## <span style="color: green; ">Environment</span>
-To set up the Docker environment for this project, follow these steps:
+To establish the Docker environment for this project, follow these steps:

 1. **Git clone this repository**